tprunarsson/spoi/README.md

 - Support for interactive, chat-based timetable adjustment

 ---
 <img src="https://github.com/tprunarsson/spoi/blob/main/images/spoi.png?raw=true" width="60"/>

 **Spói** is named after the Icelandic word for the Whimbrel, a migratory bird celebrated for its adaptability and clarity — reflecting our mission to make academic scheduling transparent, flexible, and collaborative.

 ---

+## License

+This project is licensed under the **Apache License, Version 2.0**.
+You may use the software commercially, modify it, distribute it, and build proprietary systems on top of it under the terms of the license.

+See the [`LICENSE`](./LICENSE) file for the full license text.
+A supplementary [`NOTICE`](./NOTICE) file is included as required by the Apache 2.0 license.